-Minor: Sociology (page 71)

-Faculty: Associate Professor Quick and Assistant Professor Glosser
+Minor: Sociology (page 73) Faculty: Associate Professor Quick (coordinator)

 The courses in sociology at Cottey provide the foundation for a major or minor in sociology while providing basic knowledge and skills needed to pursue a variety of applied careers such as social work, social services, correction and juvenile treatment, environment and resource allocation, social gerontology, and community health services.
 Sociology courses also contribute to students' preparation in other professions including human resources and personnel management, marketing and advertising, education, law, and medicine.
 By developing a sociological perspective, students sharpen their powers of observation and analysis.